mustious/mustious.github.io/_pages/quotes.md

 There are two mistakes along the way to Self-Mastery: Not starting it and not going all the way.
                     - Shi Heng Yi

 The most beautiful thing we can experience is the mysterious.
-It is the source of all true art and science. - Albert Einstein[What I Believe, 1930]
+It is the source of all true art and science. - Albert Einstein[What I Believe - Living Philosophies XIII, 1930]

 Until the lions have their own historians, the history of the hunt will always glorify the hunter. - Chinua Achebe